kahfizulkifli/dist-unit-test-p4/README.md

 In the /home/p4 folder, here are the folders you need to pay attention to

 1. hadoop: this is the Hadoop software system, cloned and already built from [https://github.com/apache/hadoop](https://github.com/apache/hadoop).
 This folder contains the software system and the unit tests we will run on the hadoop-hdfs project.
 We don't include it in the github repo because it is a huge repository.
 2. tutorials: this is from the [https://github.com/p4lang/tutorials](https://github.com/p4lang/tutorials) repository.
 All experiments will be run in this folder since this repository gives a general extensible guideline on creating new modules with P4.
 In this repo, we attach the 3 experiments in each folder and the utils.
+This repository stores the essential scripts required.

 # Experiments